FIND, the global alliance for diagnostics: Recent achievements

 In April 2020, the World Health Organization launched the ACT-Accelerator partnership, a global collaboration to accelerate the development, production and equitable distribution of vaccines, diagnostics and therapeutics for COVID-19.
 Leading the diagnostic pillar together with The Global Fund to Fight AIDS, Tuberculosis and Malaria, FIND has worked to enable access to tests by boosting research and development, Emergency Use Listing, independent assessment, and manufacturing of tests.

 Together with partners FIND has developed and made available online courses and training packages for healthcare workers on COVID-19 testing.

 FIND has also created a portal to provide an overview of the COVID-19 testing landscape, including a directory of COVID-19 diagnostics commercialized., and a tracker centralizing all the data reported by the countries on COVID-19 tests performed, incidence, deaths and positivity rate.

 Funding and leadership

 FIND receives its funding from more than thirty donors, including bilateral and multilateral organizations as well as private foundations.

-Members of the Board of Directors include Ilona Kickbusch, George F. Gao, David L. Heymann, Shobana Kamineni and Sheila Tlou.
+Members of the Board of Directors include Ayoade (Yodi) Alakija, Thomas Cueni, Michèle Costafrolaz, Hatem Amer, Marcel Tanner, Rakan Khalid Bin Dohaish, and Ifedayo Adetifa.